michael-johnson/git-me-hooked/README.md

 Manage your git hooks in a language and repository agnostic manner.

 ## Changelog.
-A changelog is maintaned for this project and is available [here](CHANGELOG.md).
+A changelog is maintained for this project and is available [here](CHANGELOG.md).